Allan Grice

 Allan Maxwell Grice (born 21 October 1942), known to motor-racing fans as "Gricey", is an Australian former racing driver and politician, most famous for twice winning the prestigious Bathurst 1000 (1986 and 1990), and as a privateer driver of a Holden in the Australian Touring Car Championship.

 Grice was educated at The Armidale School in northern NSW.

 Grice also had a successful second career as a politician and Member for Broadwater in the Queensland Parliament from 1992 to 2001.
-He currently operates an LPG conversion and importing business – LPGricey Tanks.